The Love for Three Oranges (fairy tale): Poland

 Polish ethnographer Stanisław Ciszewski (pl) collected another Polish variant, from Smardzowice, with the name O pannie, wylęgniętej z jajka ("About the girl hatched from an egg").
 In this story, a king wants his son to marry a woman who is hatched from an egg.
 Seeking such a lady, the prince meets an old man who gives him an egg and tells him to drop it in a pool in the forest and wait for a maiden to come out of it.
 He does as he is told, but becomes impatient and breaks open the egg still in the water.
 The maiden inside dies.
 He goes back to the old man, who gives him another egg and tells him to wait patiently.
 This time a maiden is born out of the egg.
-The prince covers her with his cloak takes her on his horse back to his kingdom.
+The prince covers her with his cloak and takes her on his horse back to his kingdom.
 He leaves the egg girl near a plantation and goes back to the palace to get her some clothes.
 A nearby reaper maid sees the egg girl and drowns her, replacing her as the prince's bride.
 The egg maiden becomes a goldfish which the false queen recognizes and orders to be caught to make a meal out of it.
 The scales are thrown out and an apple tree sprouts on the spot.
 The false bride orders the tree to be cut down.
 Before the woodcutter fulfills the order, the apple tree agrees to be cut down, but requests that someone take her woodchips home.
 They are taken by the bailiff.
 Whenever she goes out and returns home, the entire house is spotless, like magic.
 The mystery of the situation draws the attention of the people and the prince, who visits the old lady's house.
 He sees a woman going to fetch water and stops her.
 She becomes a snake to slither away, but the man still holds on to her.
 She becomes human again and the man recognizes her as the egg maiden.
 He takes her home and the false bride drops dead when she sees her.